qumeng/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 copyrighted material is involved.

-Consider the following questions when creating simulations, keeping in mind that as the course instructor, you enjoy considerable freedom in selecting course objectives and outcomes.
+Consider the following questions when creating simulations, keeping in mind that as the course creator, you enjoy considerable freedom in selecting course objectives and outcomes.
 Additionally, if the visual components of a simulation are so central to your course design, providing alternate text description and other accommodations might not be practical or feasible.